June 22, 2021

 - Arm openings on a foam roller – encourages gentle thoracic extension (not as aggressive as the thoracic extension over a roller) and stretch your pectoral muscles

 It is quite normal for some people to feel or hear a pop or a crack with these exercises.
 Don’t be alarmed if this happens (it often feels quite good!).
 If you feel an increase in pain then stop the exercise, but it will usually result in increased mobility, which is what we are aiming for.
 The other great way to improve your mobility is with a helping hand with some treatment and release work from a physiotherapist.
+Alternatively, Pilates could assist in building core and back strength to take the load off sore joints.

 In some circumstances thoracic pain may be a sign of something else going on.
 If you have any of the following symptoms, you should seek advice from one of our physiotherapists regarding the cause of your pain.